Diploma of Counselling Skills

 Course structure

-This course is comprised of 8 units, which are level 100 units.
+The Diploma of Counselling Skills course is comprised of 8 units, which are level 100 units.
+To find out unit delivery information view the relevant Yearly Planner.

 The course duration is 1 year full time or up to 3 years part time.
 For more information on the recommended course sequence click here.